sunspots/tmi/README.md

 A simple library to interface with Twitch's IRC, TMI
 The library is intended to be used as a base for bots, clients, web-relays, overlays, statistics etc.
-On top of basic IRC functionality used by TMI, the parsing handles action(/me) messages, parsing of IRCv3 tags, connection timeout handling, autmoatic ping/pong etc.
+On top of basic IRC functionality used by TMI, the parsing handles action(/me) messages, parsing of IRCv3 tags, connection timeout handling, automatic ping/pong etc.

 THIS IS AN EARLY DRAFT, MANY THINGS ARE SUBJECT TO CHANGE!

 The library doesn't explicitly handle commands (it's all passed as strings), and it doesn't implement any events.
-Instead it is built on a blocking function call, which returns an event or an error.
+Instead it is built on a blocking (buffered) function call, which returns an event or an error.
 This way you can add on any event system you really want (I have previously used [emission](https://github.com/chuckpreslar/emission) since it's close to the patterns I'm used to), or just chuck it into a loop.

 The current version is heavily influenced by [irc-event](https://github.com/thoj/go-ircevent) and it's forks.
 I will be refactoring and rewriting a lot of it since I'm not entirely convinced with the approach, but it's what I needed to make it work for now.